Laminate is a multi-layer flooring made of both natural and synthetic materials. From the bottom, those materials are:

 Mannington Waterproof Laminate’s Warranty

-Unlike the other floors on this list that offer lifetime residential warranties, the Restoration Collection’s residential warranty only lasts 25 years.
-The commercial version: 5.
-That’s oddlyshort, and somewhat alarming.
+Unlike the other floors on this list that offer lifetime residential warranties, the Restoration Collection’s residential warranty only lasts 25 years—and there are no lifetime warranties available with other products.

 Still, Mannington Mills says you can mop the floor without issue so long as the water is “promptly removed.”
 This makes us think that it’s at least somewhat comparable to RevWood, Pergo, and Repel in terms of waterproofing.